xapian/xapian-docsprint/concepts/indexing/limitations.rst

 these rarely get in the way, and are generally easy to work around if they do, but it's worth knowing about them.

-.. todo:: add more and fill out those already here a little more

 Term length
 -----------